 HACE causes the brain to accumulate extra fluid, swell, and stop functioning properly.
 The condition can be so severe that a climber’s eyes appear to bulge out from their sockets.
 A related illness, HAPE causes fluid to enter the lungs.
 If left untreated, both of these afflictions are potentially fatal.

 Once above 10,000 feet, most mountain medicine guidelines advise against gaining more than about 1,000 feet per day.
 This conservative rate of ascent allows the body to keep pace with its acclimatization processes.
 In any case, the altitude at which you sleep is most important when it comes to preventing altitude sickness.
 On rest days, therefore, it’s best to do some moderate exercise and ascend briefly to a higher elevation before coming back down for sleep.
 These short forays trigger the body’s responses to adapt to less oxygen, while allowing for more complete recovery during the night.

 Ultimately, one’s susceptibility to altitude sickness has more to do with genetics than fitness.
 Being in shape certainly helps, but it’s no guarantee you won’t get sick.
-Thus, in order to stack the odds in their favor, high-altitude climbers have resorted to some unusual body hacks to fend off the potentially lethal effects of high altitude.
+Thus, in order to stack the odds in their favor, high-altitude climbers have resorted to some unusual mountaineering hacks to fend off the potentially lethal effects of high altitude.

 Here are a few.

 According to mountaineering lore, eating garlic can help prevent altitude sickness.
 At practically any Sherpa village in the Himalayas that caters to passing trekkers or climbers, you’re sure to find garlic soup on the menu — and the proprietors are likely to offer you garlic cloves to chew on, to boot.

 As far as this correspondent is concerned, if something works for Sherpas, it’s good enough for me.
 And, in fact, there’s some legit science to back up garlic’s utility in fending off altitude sickness.